 Read our overview of the conflict in Syria, the refugee situation in neighboring countries, and World Vision’s response to the crisis.

-More than 1.6 million Syrian children are refugees, the United Nations says.
-An upsurge in fighting has complicated aid efforts and driven some families deeper into despair.
+Nearly 2 million Syrian children are refugees, the United Nations Refugee Agency (UNHCR) reports.
+An upsurge in fighting has complicated aid efforts as the conflict enters its fifth year.

-Here’s some background on the humanitarian needs in the fourth year of war in Syria.
+Here’s background on the humanitarian needs in Syria and among refugees in the region

 More than 1.1 million refugees are in Lebanon.
 Many have taken up residence there in communities’ abandoned buildings, sheds, spare rooms, garages, and in tent settlements on vacant land.